 Full TitleA Phase 3 Trial Investigating Blinatumomab (IND# 117467, NSC# 765986) in Combination with Chemotherapy in Patients with Newly Diagnosed Standard Risk or Down Syndrome B-Lymphoblastic Leukemia (B-ALL) and the Treatment of Patients with Localized B-Lymphoblastic Lymphoma (B-LLy) AALL1731 (CIRB)

 There are multiple parts in this study; researchers will assess patients’ response to initial “induction” chemotherapy to determine which treatment they will receive.
-Blinatumomab is already used to treat pediatric leukemia.
-It works by enabling white blood cells called T cells to recognize and kill cancerous B cells.
+Blinatumomab may induce changes in the body’s immune system and interfere with the ability of cancer cells to grow and spread.
 It is given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: